 I'd also like to add though, that if you do the scrum practices (story cards, stand ups, retrospectives, etc) but don't buy into the fundamental principals, you will not succeed.
 And that means everyone on the team, not just the people in charge.
 In particular, if the team is not empowered, is not committing to the estimates and the iteration plan in its heart, and and does not trust, then you are probably better off using traditional processes.
 Or just as likely to fail whatever process you use.

-I think the statement that struck me the most when I was on the Certified Scrum Master course was: the start of the project is when you know the least about what you’re doing.
+I think the statement that struck me the most when I was on the Certified Scrum Master course was:

 Which of course is absolutely true.

 So why do we come up with extensive requirements, detailed design, and fixed plans at this point of time?
 We haven't put anything into place yet, we haven't played with the code, the customer hasn't seen anything of what we're promising to deliver.

 Hmm.
 I have been so busy trying to think of "good" things to write here, and not having the time to actually write, that I see it's been 6 months since the last post.

 If anyone is still out there though, I need help.
 I need a good Certified Scrum Master course in New York or London, preferably in April or May.
 Any suggestions?
 The one I wanted to go on was vetoed and now I find it's not running in NY again until Autumn.

 PS Do you think it would be inappropriate to use the term "Scrum Mistress" on my CV?